 - Money is positive attitude turned into positive action

-- I love everything I can do to enhance mine and others lives with money
+- I love everything I can do to enhance my life with money

-Set your alarm five minutes early and use the time to say your affirmations.
-It’s a great and positive way to start your day.
+Set your morning alarm five minutes early and use the time to say these affirmations.
 With a new belief system, comes a new day and a new way.

-As we know, financial worries do not just pick on people with low incomes.
+Financial worries do not just pick on people with low incomes.
 You could be earning a substantial amount and still have bad money habits.
 70% of lottery winners wind up broke within seven years.
-However, once we know where and the mental reasoning behind why we are spending our money in such a way, we can change this behavior.
+However, once we know the mental reasoning behind spending our money in such a way, we can change this behaviour.

-We firstly need to be conscious of what we are doing and why.
-Examine the areas in which you spend your money.
-How does it make you feel?
+We first need to be conscious of what we are doing and why.
 Do you feel powerful when you use your credit card?
 Does your mind shout at you ‘if you buy that, I’ll be happy?’
-Do you feel more wealthy when you spend money?
+Does spending money make you feel wealthy?

-In order to break the gratification you feel after a purchase you don’t really need, one idea is to substitute rewards for making positive choices.
-In order to make the positive action visual, give yourself a savings plan.
-It needs to be visual so that you can see your savings accrue.
-Then you can reward yourself at the end of a month or every couple of months with a small purchase.
+In order to break the gratification you feel after a purchase you don’t really need; one idea is to substitute rewards for making positive choices.
+Set a visual savings plan so that you can see your savings accrue.
+At the end of the month, you can reward yourself with a small purchase.
 This will help with both your mindset and gratification.
 But make sure you either use a savings app or set up an automatic transfer from your current account into a savings account.
-As I discovered, if you leave it to the end of the month to do yourself, it won’t happen!

-Now that we have looked at our money mindset, given ourselves daily affirmations and learned how to recognise and break the instant purchases that set us back, lets look at budgeting.
+Now you have daily affirmations and learnt to recognise and break the instant purchases that set you back, you can turn to setting a budget.

-In order for a budget to work, we need to know our incomings and outgoings.
-Do you know the saying, ‘You can’t see the wood for the trees?’
-Our many, irrational purchases, different bank cards that we hold and old Direct Debits we never got around to cancelling are the trees.
-They are blocking our view of our financial situation.
+In order for a budget to work, you need to know your incomings and outgoings.
+This could be a ‘You can’t see the wood for the trees’ situation.
+Your many, irrational purchases, the different bank cards that you hold and old Direct Debits you never got around to cancelling are the trees.
+They are blocking your view of your financial situation.
 The clarity comes when, standing before us we see the wood with all its incomes and expenditures laid out in neat rows of trees.
 Get it?